lukfor/nft-csv/README.md

 ## Usage

-nf-test extends `path` by a `csv` property that can be used to parse csv files.
+nft-csv extends `path` by a `csv` property that can be used to parse csv files.
 The csv property could be configures with different options.

 Example: